Study Options

 Substitutions

-Students may petition to use a different course, such as a special topics course, to fulfill a requirement.
-The petitioned course must be in the indicated area.
-A student may also petition to waive a requirement if they can demonstrate that they have suitable experience in an area.
-If a requirement is waived, the student must still take 12 courses to graduate including at least 6 MSIT courses.
+Students may petition to use a different course to fulfill a requirement.
+A student may also petition to waive a requirement, but must still fulfill the required 12 units to graduate.
 All petitions must be approved by the student’s advisor and the MSIT director.

 Return to Top